Accounting: B.S.

 There are various pathways for students who are interested to pursue a career as Certified Public Accountants:

-The BS in Accounting is a pathway towards the achievement of the 150 and 150E CPA educational requirement with cost and time saving (Dual Program BS/MBA 152 total credits instead of total 160-cr. for both degrees separately.).
+The B.S. in Accounting is a pathway towards the achievement of the 150 and 150E CPA educational requirement with cost and time saving (Dual Program BS/MBA 152 total credits instead of total 160-cr. for both degrees.).
 The program awards Bachelor of Science (B.S.) in Accounting & Master of Business Administration (M.B.A.) in Business Management.
 More information about this program can be found on the graduate programs web site.
-The program is 152-credit dual degree program allows highly qualified applicants to the Bachelor of Science in Accounting degree program or current students enrolled in that program to complete three selected graduate courses (9 credits, cost undergraduate tuition) required for the Master of Business Administration (General Business Track).
-These courses will count toward both the undergraduate degree (125-cr.] and the graduate degree (additional 27-cr.).
-Successful completion of the BS in Accounting program which includes the selected graduate courses puts students on track to complete additional graduate courses required for CPA-150/150E licensure.
+The program is 152-credit dual degree program allows highly qualified applicants to the Bachelor of Science in Accounting degree program or current students enrolled in that program to complete three selected graduate courses (9 credits, cost undergraduate tuition) required for the Master of Business Administration in Business Management.
+These courses will count toward both the undergraduate degree (125 credits) and the graduate degree (an additional 27 credits).
+Successful completion of the B.S. in Accounting program which includes the selected graduate courses puts students on track to complete additional graduate courses required for CPA-150/150E licensure.

 • GR MGMT 6020 Leadership & Executive Development, 3cr = UG MGMT 3060 Organizational Behavior.